Owenqi666/AI_Parametric_Architect/README.md

 - rule-based and CP-SAT benchmark systems
 - opt-in OpenAI Responses adapter for `DesignIntent` extraction only
 - tenant-scoped HMAC trace correlation
-- offline showcase application and portfolio documentation
+- offline showcase application

+---

+## Project Status

+**Current maturity**

+> Production-oriented AI Agent Framework Prototype with constraint-aware detached planning, evaluation, and read-only 3D visualization.

-This repository is **not** a production-ready public service.
+The project is not a production-ready public service.
 It does not claim:

 - building-code compliance
 - automatic architectural correctness